JoshuaRady/VegetationManagement/README.md

 Ideally the header will occur as the first line of *content*.
 Comment lines describing the file (e.g. creator, date, project, etc) may precede it (a good idea) but all events should follow it.

 The header line is primarily for readability and we do minimal checking of it, so most typos will not cause problems.
-The field order is fixed and changing the order in the header will not overide that.
+The field order is fixed and changing the order of headings will not overide that.

 #### Field Delimiters: